andrewjbashford/GalvanizeCapstone/README.md

 # Summary

 Has Pitchfork changed its scoring methodology and review content since its acquisition?
+Yes:

 - The spread of the score distribution has tightened
 - Pitchfork doesn’t gamble big on new artists